 Somewhere along the way during Dubai’s ‘Let’s build anything we can’ adolescent phase, they decided to build an indoor ski area.
 Now indoor ski areas aren’t actually entirely new – Japan for example has a few.
 But creating one in the desert where the temps slide into the 120°F range is a whole different ball of wax.

 However, that was apparently no blocker – and thus Ski Dubai was born.

 Once you’re inside the snow area it’s like a massive tilted super-long gym.
-It’s maybe a 100 yards wide, and perhaps a quarter mile long (I could look up the actual measurements…but I’m lazy).
+It’s maybe 100 yards wide, and perhaps a quarter-mile long (I could look up the actual measurements…but I’m lazy).

 To get to the top you can either take a poma lift (kinda like a T-Bar) or take the chairlift.